 Your project area intersects designated critical habitat for one or more species that are listed under the federal ESA.
 The Department recommends that you confirm this using the USFWS's Information for Planning and Consultation (IPAC) system (https://ipac.ecosphere.fws.gov/) and then reach out to the appropriate species lead(s) with the New Mexico Ecological Services Office of USFWS.
-The USFWS has authority to designate critical habitat for species listed under the ESA.
-The Department has no authority to designate critical habitat for species listed under the WCA or ESA.
-If there are any federally-listed plants within your project area and your project has a federal nexus, you may find these recommendations from the USFWS useful: Recommendations for Endangered Species Act Section 7 Consultations Involving Plants in New Mexico; Standards for Conducting and Reporting Consultation Surveys for Federally-Listed, Proposed, and Candidate Plants in New Mexico.
+The USFWS has authority to designate critical habitat for species listed under the WCA or ESA.
+If there are any federally-listed plants within your project area and your project has a federal nexus, you may find these recommendations from the USFWS useful: New Mexico; New Mexico; New Mexico; New Mexico; New Mexico.